 Wide Open Sandbox

-- Grand Theft Auto: San Andreas features a number of ways to bet money, including horse racing, low-rider bouncing and casinos with games such as poker and roulette.
+- Grand Theft Auto: San Andreas features a number of ways to bet money, including horse racing, low-rider bouncing and casinos with games such as poker, roulette, and pool.

 - Bully, another Rockstar game, includes even more: "Keep-ups" (essentially Hackeysack with a soccerball), and "Penalty Shots", a game where you must smack Constantinos with a soccer ball, and betting on midget wrestling.